tylensthilaire/design-toolbox/README.md

 <br>
 </div>

 **Finding the best set-up is hard**, especially when there's new tools what feels like every day.
-Design Toolbox **eliminates decision fatigue** by only listing the **recommended tools.**<br>
+Design Toolbox **eliminates decision fatigue** by only listing **recommended tools.**<br>

 ## 🧰 How it works

-Each recommended toolkit is listed under a workstream, such as UX, Front-End, etc. Find the right [stream](#workstreams) for your task, scan the list of tools, then go off and grab the tools you need.
+Each recommended toolkit is listed under a workstream, such as UX, Front-End, etc. Find the right [stream](#workstreams) for your task, scan through the toolkit, then go off and grab the tools you need.

 Tools are judged on the following rules of thumb.
 The rules leave room for *opinionation* so that you don't have to spend as much time evaluating each tool.
 In principle, if you agree with the rules, you can trust the list.